IsaacInsoll/PICR/docs/development.md

 - add support for managing users and maybe reporting on file sizes / usage
 - branding: upload logo, ability to have multiple 'brands' with certain folders overruling (EG: family portraits and fitness brands)
 - email notifications (EG: client opened folder, left feedback etc)
-- dockerise on normal 'docker hub' so you don't need to do weird ghcr.io stuff on synology
 - automate build process as much as possible
 - switch to issues in github